 “Home warranties aren’t worth the paper they’re written on.”

-That’s a direct quote from money expert Clark Howard and it flies in the face of all the marketing about how homeowners enjoy peace of mind with a home warranty when an appliance or system fails at your home.
+That’s a direct quote from money expert Clark Howard, and it flies in the face of all the marketing about homeowners enjoying peace of mind with a home warranty when an appliance or system fails.

-They call to rant about how home warranty companies fail to live up to their promises, how the contractors they send to your home do substandard work, how service techs show up and collect their service charge but don’t fix the problem.
+They call to rant about how home warranty companies fail to live up to their promises, how the contractors they send to your home do substandard work and how service techs show up and collect their service charges but don’t fix the problem.

-They also say that when they do replace an appliance or system in your home, it’s with the cheapest and junkiest possible option in the market.
+They also say that when they do replace an appliance or system in your home, it’s with the cheapest and junkiest possible option on the market.

-We’d like to share some of their replies with you…
+We’d like to share some of them with you.

 “My toilet has a leak at the base of toilet (I think the wax ring needs to be replaced).
 And it rocks back and forth when sitting on it.
 Called for service, technician came out and [they] denied the repair because you can not see the leak on top of the vinyl floor (it is slowly seeping in between the concrete slab and the vinyl flooring).
 But [they] took my $100 fee.”